 Help the Wild Mob team conduct vital census survey work at our Bridled Nailtail Wallaby Nursery in Avocet Nature Refuge.
 This is your chance to get up close and personal with breeding wallabies and their adorable joeys, and be part of a pioneering program to save the cutest wallaby in Australia!

 Avocet is located in Central Queensland, about 40 minutes south of Emerald.
 The week’s work will include:

-Weed control and basic earthworks
+Fence maintenance, weed control and basic earthworks

 There will also be time to explore the refuge and surrounding areas like Lake Maraboon (great for a swim) and Minerva Hills (amazing hiking).